“Happiness is having a rare steak, a bottle of whisky, and a dog to eat the rare steak.”

 The word itself derives from the Gaelic "uisge beatha" which translates literally to "water of life," from Old Irish uisce "water" +bethu "life."
 The Gaelic is probably a derivation of the Medieval Latin "aqua vitae", a generic Roman term for all types of alcoholic beverages.

-Yes, there are two spellings for whiskey (whisky), one without the "e" (the Scots) and one without (everyone else).
+Yes, there are two spellings for whiskey (whisky), one without the "e" (the Scots) and one with (everyone else).